denn1s/apple-and-lily/Ch. 5 - Valerie.md

 The next box was heavier.
 Palettes, stacked one over the other, their surfaces stained with the remains of colors long since dried.
 My hand hovered over one with a hairline crack running through the wood.
 I remembered the day I'd thrown it, years ago, when I was still a child.
 The sound it made when it hit the floor.
 The silence that followed.
 The disapproving stares.
 I closed the lid without taking anything.

 The third box was filled with paints.
 Tubes of every shade, their labels smudged with fingerprints from another life.
 My gaze caught on cobalt blue, and a sharp sting of shame rose in my throat.
 I could still hear my tutor's voice, dripping with disdain.
-"An unrealistic color, Miss Valerie.
-We are capturing life as it is, not as you wish it to be."
+“An unrealistic color, Miss Valerie.
+We are capturing life as it is, not as you wish it to be.”

 I forced the memory down and began pulling out what I needed.
 My old canvas paints wouldn't cling to plastic.
 They'd peel and flake no matter how carefully I applied them.
-What I needed was a base.
+I had to start with a base.

 My hand found a bottle of primer, the kind that would bite into the surface and hold the color in place.
 Next came a silver enamel, perfect for scratches and edges.
-Then a few shades of grey, some muted whites, a deep red, a dark blue—colors that would match the base plastic of the model.
+Then a few shades of grey, some muted whites, a deep red, a dark blue, and several other colors that would match the base plastic of the model.

-I grabbed one of the leather satchels I used to carry to lessons, pulled it open and dropped the supplies inside.
+I grabbed one of the leather satchels I used to carry to lessons, pulled it open, and dropped the supplies inside.
 The brushes, the paints, the primer.
 They clattered against each other in a messy heap, a small, defiant act against the rigid order Mother had demanded.

 I didn't linger.
 The air in here felt heavier with every breath, thick with ghosts I had no wish to face.
 Slinging the bag over my shoulder, I shut the closet door and walked quickly out of the room.